rick-r/marriage-figaro-norway/captions.md

     And the sound of my useless words
     Is carried away with them.

+[parlo d'amor repeats]

+E se non ho chi mi oda,
+parlo d'amor con me.

     And if I don't have anyone to hear me,
     I talk of love to myself!
+    [ this has to be an "acts of self-love" gag]